British Rail Class 303: Description

 The units had many features which made them state of the art at the time of their introduction.
-This included the use of pneumatically operated sliding passenger doors (the only Mark 1 based EMU to use this feature), with passenger-operated door opening buttons.
-In practice, the doors were usually operated by the train guard (later driver, after modification for driver-only operation).
+This included the use of pneumatically operated sliding passenger doors, the only Mark 1 based EMU to use this feature, with passenger-operated door opening buttons.
+In practice, the doors were usually operated by the train guard and, later, by the driver after modification for driver-only operation).

 When built, the driving cabs had distinctive wrap-around front windows, although these were replaced by flat, toughened glass in the 1970s to better protect drivers following some incidents of stone-throwing vandalism.
 Glass partitions behind the cabs allowed passengers in the front and rearmost carriages to see the drivers' view of the track.
 This was particularly appreciated in the scenic riverside areas around Craigendoran and Helensburgh.